Enter your keyword

 Judge Leonie Windell is a judge of the Gauteng High Court, Johannesburg.

-Leonie Windell’s judicial career probably breaks many widely-held stereotypes about the competence of magistrates to be superior court judges.
-She holds the rare distinction of being the only judge to have adjudicated two complex class action cases, which are still novel in South African law.
+Judge Leonie Windell’s judicial career challenges common assumptions about the transition from prosecutor to magistrate to superior court judge.
+She holds the rare distinction of being the only judge to have presided over two complex class action cases, an area that remains relatively novel in South African law.

-The case Various Parties v Anglo American (“the Kabwe case”) is a class action law suit by parents of child victims of lead poisoning claiming compensation from mining giant Anglo American’s for its lead mining operations in the Kabwe district of Zambia from 1906 to 1994.
+Judge Windell’s career includes presiding over Various Parties v Anglo American (“the Kabwe case”), one of South Africa’s most complex class action matters.
+The case involved parents of child victims of lead poisoning seeking compensation from Anglo American for its mining operations in Zambia’s Kabwe district between 1906 and 1994.

-After analysing the complexities of the law, and the alleged facts filed on behalf of over 140 000 potential victims, Windell found that, even though the claimants had legal standing to bring the class action, there was insufficient evidence to certify the class.
-She dismissed the claim on that basis.
-In addition, she would that a trial based on the facts presented would be unmanageable.
+After reviewing the evidence and legal framework, Judge Windell found that while the claimants had standing to bring the action, the evidence was insufficient to certify the class.
+She dismissed the claim on that basis and further held that a trial based on the facts presented would be unmanageable.
 She said:

-However, Windell found that in the limited circumstances of a class action of this nature, and in light of the spirit, purport and objects of the Bill of Rights, transmissibility of claims should be allowed.
-This means that, unlike the majority judgment who allowed for transmissibility of claims in all cases, Windell found that the claims by deceased mineworkers for physical damage from silicosis could be transferred to their children, who would proceed with the class action.
+However, Windell found that in the limited circumstances of a class action of this nature, and considering the spirit, purport and objects of the Bill of Rights, transmissibility of claims should be allowed.
+This means that, unlike the majority judgment, which allowed for transmissibility of claims in all cases, Windell found that the claims by deceased mineworkers for physical damage from silicosis could be transferred to their children, who would proceed with the class action.
 An appeal against the judgment was dismissed by the SCA on technical grounds.

 Born in Lady Frere in the Eastern Cape, Windell graduated with a B.Iuris law degree from the North West University (then the Potchefstroom Universiteit vir Christienlike Hoer Ondervys) in 1989.